 Similar to library mode, you can set the length of time for the user session.
 You can also set up device-based policies on the device.

 Unlike for library use, you can configure the device so that it doesn’t have a session timer.
 People can browse on the device at a kiosk or sales floor for an unlimited amount of time.
 You can also automatically launch a managed guest session on the device.
 Read about Auto-launch managed guest sessions settings.

-- a root certificate or MitM certificate
+- Root or MitM certificate.

-- a proxy that is used to initiate secure connections
+- Proxy used to initiate secure connections.

-If the device has any of the advanced settings above configured, users see this disclaimer: "The device administrator may be able to monitor your activity."
+"The device administrator may be able to monitor your activity."

 Users will see this message if auto-launch is not enabled and the device doesn't have any of the advanced settings listed above.